Zech McPhearson

-Zechariah McPhearson (/ˈzæk/ ZAK; born March 21, 1998) is an American football cornerback for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at Texas Tech.
+Zechariah McPhearson (/ˈzæk/ ZAK; born March 21, 1998) is an American professional football cornerback.
+He played college football for the Texas Tech Red Raiders.

-Early life and education
+Early life and college

 Zech McPhearson was born on March 21, 1998, in Baltimore, Maryland.
 He went to Riverdale Baptist High School.
 He went to two colleges, Penn State University and Texas Tech University.
 After two seasons with Penn State where he played a combined 9 games, and had 14 tackles, he transferred to Texas Tech.
 With the Red Raiders, he played and started all 12 games in his junior year.
 He had 51 tackles (42 solo) with them that year.
 He also had two blocked kicks.
 In his senior season, he appeared in all 10 games, starting 9, and had 53 tackles.
 He had at least two tackles in all 10 games and had four interceptions in the season.
-He was named First-team All-Big 12 by the conference coaches, Associated Press and the Phil Steele Magazine.
+He was named first-team All-Big 12 Conference by the conference coaches, Associated Press and the Phil Steele Magazine.
 He was named third-team All-American by Pro Football Focus and was named First-team All-Texas by Dave Campbell's Texas Football.

 Professional career

+Philadelphia Eagles

-McPhearson was drafted in the fourth round with the 123rd pick in the 2021 NFL Draft by the Philadelphia Eagles.
+McPhearson was selected in the fourth round with the 123rd pick in the 2021 NFL draft by the Philadelphia Eagles.
 He signed his four-year rookie contract with Philadelphia on June 3, 2021.

 In Week 1 of the 2022 season, McPhearson was named NFC Special Teams Player of the Week, after he made 2 special teams tackles and recovered a surprise onside kick attempt in a 38–35 win over the Detroit Lions.
 He is the first Eagle to receive the award since Jake Elliott in 2021.

+During a preseason game against Cleveland in 2023, McPhearson suffered a torn Achilles which ended his season.
+He was waived/injured on August 19, 2023, and placed on injured reserve.

+McPhearson was waived by the Eagles on August 27, 2024.

+Jacksonville Jaguars

+On September 10, 2024, the Jacksonville Jaguars signed McPhearson to their practice squad.
+He signed a reserve/future contract with Jacksonville on January 6, 2025.
+He was placed on injured reserve on August 13, and released on August 19.